ZorTik/ContainrGUI/README.md

 ![Badge](https://img.shields.io/jitpack/version/com.github.ZorTik/ContainrGUI?style=for-the-badge) ![Badge](https://img.shields.io/github/license/ZorTik/ContainrGUI?style=for-the-badge)
 </div>

+## About
+Creating a static GUI (Graphical User Interface) can be a tedious and time-consuming task, especially when working with complex environments like Minecraft.
+That's where the Containr library comes in.
+With its intuitive API and user-friendly approach, Containr simplifies the process of GUI creation in Minecraft, allowing developers to focus on the functionality of their mods rather than the intricacies of UI design.

+Create almost anything when it comes to GUIs using **reactive**, **modular** and highly **extendable** Containr!

 ## Installation
 You can add Containr to your build path using Maven or Gradle.
 ContainrGUI is **not a Minecraft plugin**!
 This means that you can use it's code directly in your project by shading it into your build path.